 Don’t look to a specific outcome for your happiness, like I’ll be happy if I make A team or I’ll be happy if that boy likes me.
 If you do this, a) you will be disappointed if things don’t work out as you had originally planned, and b) you won’t know what to do next.
 Instead, picture who you want to be (happy, healthy, etc.), and do things that make you feel that way.

-Don’t sit out the game, because you’re afraid to look uncool.
+Don’t sit out the game, because you’re afraid to look uncool in middle school.
 Grab a basketball.
 Grab a board game.
 I always feel a lot happier and connected with my friends when we’re DOING something together and not just hovering on the sidelines feeling awkward and pointing out how awkward everyone else is.

 7. It takes two healthy people for a healthy relationship